 - Record verbatim proceedings of courts, legislative assemblies, committee meetings, and other proceedings, using computerized recording equipment, electronic stenograph machines, or stenomasks.

-What a Court Reporter Should Know
+Things a Court Reporter Should Know How to Do

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Time Management: Managing one’s own time and the time of others.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.